Kati Thanda-Lake Eyre Conditions

 - Lake Eyre South has a small quantity of water due to recent rainfalls in the area.

-- The channel that connect the Warburton to Belt Bay is currently empty.
+- The channel that connect the Warburton to Belt Bay is currently starting to fill.

 Birdlife - Channel Country